 NOTE: This general guideline assumes you are using our 6” black ball bungees and hanging it from a 1-inch pipe.
 If you are using a different method, this guideline should get you close, but make sure your design will allow for fine tuning the fit of your screen.
 You will need to allow for some movement, never install it in a tight or ridge fashion.

-Deciding Factor #3: What are the actual screen dimensions?
+Deciding Factor #3: Actual screen dimensions?

 Now that you have mastered the first two deciding factors consult the product page specifications tab to confirm the actual screen dimensions.
 Please allow for slight variances as all screens are made by hand.